-On September 30, 2021, the Governor's Executive Order N-29-20 and Executive Order N-08-21 that suspended and modified the Ralph M. Brown Act's, Government Code §§ 54950-54963 ("Brown Act"), teleconferencing requirements during the COVID-19 pandemic expired.
-However, in fall 2021, Governor Gavin Newsom signed AB 361 into law as an urgency bill, which became effective October 1, 2021.
+On September 30, 2021, the Governor's Executive Order N-29-20 and Executive Order N-08-21, that suspended and modified the Ralph M. Brown Act's, Government Code §§ 54950-54963 ("Brown Act") teleconferencing requirements during the COVID-19 pandemic expired.
+However, Governor Gavin Newsom recently signed AB 361 as an urgency bill, which became effective October 1, 2021.

-AB 361 allows legislative bodies, such as public retirement boards, to meet virtually and remotely using abbreviated teleconferencing procedures only if the legislative bodies make certain factual findings.
-Gov't Code § 54953(e)(1).
+AB 361 allows legislative bodies, such as public retirement boards, to meet virtually and remotely using abbreviated teleconferencing procedures only if the legislative bodies make certain factual findings within 30 days of teleconferencing for the first time after October 1, 2021, and revisits and renews them every 30 days thereafter.
+Gov't Code §§ 54953(e)(1) & (e)(3).
 Legislative bodies include the full Board and each of its separate standing committees.
 Gov't Code § 54952.
-Accordingly, both the full Board and each of its committees must separately make the factual findings specified under AB 361 after October 1, 2021 until January 1, 2024 (the date on which AB 361 sunsets), if the legislative body seeks to avail itself to AB 361's abbreviated teleconferencing procedures.
+Accordingly, both the full Board and each of its committees must separately make the factual findings specified under AB 361 after October 1, 2021 and every 30 days thereafter until January 1, 2024 (the date on which AB 361 sunsets) if the legislative body seeks to avail itself to AB 361's abbreviated teleconferencing procedures.

-On December 15, 2022, this Board and its committees determined, by majority vote at their respective public, agendized special meetings, the following factual findings under AB 361: (1) the Governor's Proclamation of State of Emergency due to the ongoing COVID-19 pandemic continued to exist, and (2) the San José City Council's recent Resolution continued to recommend social distancing in City facilities.
-These factual findings allowed the Board and its committees to meet virtually for the next 30 days.
+On November 4, 2021, the Board and its committees determined, by majority vote at their respective public, agendized meetings, the following factual findings: (1) that the Governor's proclaimed state of emergency was in place at the time of the meeting, and (2) that the San José City Council passed a resolution advising continued social distancing in City facilities.
+These factual findings allowed the Board and its committees to meet virtually for the next 30 days, from the date of the November 4, 2021 public, agendized meeting.